al-mabsut/muslimah/contents/hanafi/en/8_ruling_bleeding_most_likely_istihadah.md

 ## Guidance

-- Bleeding in this period is likely not Hayd and should be treated under the ruling of Istihadah, as such:
+- Bleeding in this period is likely not Hayd and should be treated according to the ruling of Istihadah, as such:
-  - You are to disregard any bleeding (regardless of its volume/color) and continue your regular worship practices:
+  - Ignore all bleeding (regardless of its volume/color) and continue your regular worship practices:
     - Five daily Salaah.
     - Fasting during Ramadan.
-    - Reciting Quran.
+    - Tilawah of Quran.
-    - Performing Tawaaf in Hajj / Umrah.
 - Renew Wudu whenever bleeding/spotting occurs.
-If this happens during Salaah, the prayer breaks and must be restarted.
+If this happens during Salaah, then Salaah breaks and must be restarted.
-- If bleeding frequency prevents completion of Salaah, follow the guidelines for Ma’dhur as detailed in this link: https://mensesmatters.org/rulings-for-the-excused-madhur
+- If bleeding frequency prevents completion of Salaah, follow the guidelines for Ma’dhur as detailed in this link: <https://mensesmatters.org/rulings-for-the-excused-madhur>

 ## Additional Clarifications

-- Though currently classified as Istihadah, future developments might reclassify it as Hayd, affecting worship practices.
-When this happens, then for all the days marked as Hayd:
+- Based on all the evidence available, this bleeding is currently classified as Istihadah:
+  - Treat it like a nosebleed.
+It breaks Wudu but doesn’t exempt you from Fard / Wajib worship.
+  - Any Nafl and Sunnah Salaah / Fasting performed, when it was nullified after commencing it in a state of Tuhr is subject to Qadaa.
+- Bleeding Most Likely Istihadah can eventually evolve into Hayd, and thus exempt and invalidate the worship performed accordingly.
+If that happens, then keep in mind:
-  - Repeat any Qadaa Salaah performed.
+  - If any Qadaa Salaah was performed during these days, then they are to be repeated.
   - Fard Salaah, though nullified, need not be repeated.
   - Any fasting performed will be nullified.
-As such you are to repeat Ramadan fasts and any Qadaa fasts.
+As such you are to repeat Ramadan fasts and Qadaa fasts.
-  - Any optional and Sunnah Salaah / Fasting performed, when it was nullified after commencing it in a state of Tuhr is to be made Qadaa of.
-If they were commenced not in a state of Tuhr then any such optional / Sunnah worship does not require Qadaa.
+  - Any Nafl and Sunnah Salaah / Fasting performed, when it was nullified after commencing it in a state of Hayd is NOT subject to Qadaa.
+If they were commenced in a state of Tuhr and then Hayd nullified them, then they are subject to Qadaa
-- There is no Qadaa for Tilawah of Quran.
+- Tilawah of Quran is not subject to Qadaa

 ## Marital Clarifications

 - One ought to abstain from conjugal relationships during this time.
-For more information, kindly follow this link: https://mensesmatters.org/intercourse-during-early-blood/
+For more information, kindly follow this link: <https://mensesmatters.org/intercourse-during-early-blood/>